 Hong Kong (17 to 23 June)

 The focus this year, to match the motto for 2013 – “Unique by Tradition” – is on the 1815 timepiece family.
 The 1815 RATTRAPANTE PERPETUAL CALENDAR melds the technical fascination of a split-seconds chronograph with the enduring precision of a perpetual calendar that does not need to be corrected until the year 2100, and then by merely one day.
 The sleek perfection of the 1815 UP/DOWN with a power-reserve indicator reflects the A. Lange & Söhne style in its purest form.
-Additionally, the manufactory is show-casing the most complicated Lange wristwatch of all time: the GRAND COMPLICATION.
+Additionally, the manufactory is showcasing the most complicated Lange wristwatch of all time: the GRAND COMPLICATION.
 However, this exceptional timepiece will only be shown later this year at special events.

-Apart from the new members of the 1815 family, A. Lange & Söhne is presenting a new platinum version of the SAXONIA ANNUAL CALENDAR that was launched three years ago, and two jewellery versions of the SAXONIA AUTOMATIC.
+Apart from the new members of the 1815 family, A. Lange & Söhne is presenting a new platinum version of the SAXONIA ANNUAL CALENDAR, which was launched three years ago, and two jewellery versions of the SAXONIA AUTOMATIC.
 Newcomers also grace the LANGE 1 family: the GRAND LANGE 1 in white gold with a black dial as well as luminous hands and appliques, and the limited-edition GRAND LANGE 1 “Lumen” with a luminous outsize date and a semi-transparent dial.